working with communities to

 Hands-on field experience through service learning is an integral part of the HSSJ Program curriculum.

 Students may choose between a major, minor, micro-minor or combined degree, as well as dozens of course options.

-HSSJ partners with GW's Honey W. Nashman Center for Civic Engagement and Public Service as well as many local groups.
+HSSJ partners with GW's Honey W. Nashman Center for Civic Engagement and Public Service as well as local groups.